Nereg/MyStatBotDiscord/README.md

 - MySql database
 - My MyStat SDK

+### Just some very funny (not) features (for me)

+-  Bot MUST be at least in one guild.
+[Issue](https://github.com/CharlotteDunois/Yasmin/issues/128) about this
+-  Also make `composer install` on server (but upload "custom" livia lib)
+-  And if you need to post multiline output use ''' '''

 ### What I`m use
 What i`m use to develop this (and other [projects](https://github.com/users/Nereg/projects/1))?
 There is list: